vpatron/relay_ft245r/README.md

 * Run the program
 * Click on "Show All Devices"
-* Back on the main dialog, "FT245R USB FIFO" should appear
+* Back on the main dialog, select "FT245R USB FIFO" in the dropdown
 * Confirm that USB ID shows **0403** and **6001**
-* Click on that and in the pick list specify "libusb-win32"
+* In the pick list specify "libusb-win32"
-* Click on the Replace
+* Click on the Replace Driver button
 * Answer any popup dialogs that show up

 This replaces WinUSB for libusb-win32 as the driver to control the board.
+The dialog should look like this before you press *Replace Driver*:

 ![Zadig dialog](images/Zadig_Replace_Driver.png)